brucehacker66/SitSmartBackend/README.md

 # SitSmartBackend
-ML Backend for Pose Detection and Classification
+ML Backend for Pose Detection and Classification based on webcam images